Heart8reak/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+SQL Databases are primarily called as Relational Databases (RDBMS), whereas NoSQL databases are primarily called as non-relational or distributed database.
+SQL databases defines and manipulates data basesd structured query language (SQL).
+Also all of your data must follow the same structure.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+A primary key is a table column that serves a special purpose.
+Each database table needs a primary key because it ensures row-level accessibility.
+The values that compose a primary key column are unique, no two values are the same.
+Each table has one and only one primary key, which can consist of one of many columns.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+When you create two tables that are related to each other, they are often related by a cloumn in one table referencing the primary key of the other table, that column is called the foreign key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+You can break the many-to-many relationship into two one-to-many relationships by using a third table, called a join table.
+Each record in a join

 ## Minimum Viable Product